dimaggessi/dimaggessi/README.md

 ## **About me**
 <p align="left">
-At first, since i was a child I'm curious about how computer things are made since I discovered how to put a hyperlink in a button on the FrontPage 98.
+At first, since I was a child I'm curious about how computer things are made since I discovered how to put a hyperlink in a button on the FrontPage 98.

 Well, as such things go, one thing led to another, and now **I'm here pursuiting my passion**.
 </p>